trent-/trent-.github.io/_posts/2015-07-14-setup-jekyll-blog-ubuntu.md

 That will install a default theme.
 The other option you have is to grab one of the many other themes available, and customise it to suit your needs.

 There is a site dedicated to Jekyll themes: <http://jekyllthemes.org/> or you can browse the Jekyll wiki on GitHub: <https://github.com/jekyll/jekyll/wiki/Themes>

+Now, go and get blogging.
+You'll likely want to refer back to the Jekyll documentation: <http://jekyllrb.com/docs/home/>